 What’s most impressive is the Deli part of the café.
 It’s not glaringly obvious, but SOUL Deli is as much a highly individualised produce store, as it is somewhere to sit and eat.
 The kitchen sells their own range of kimchi, ranging from traditional to vegan, or stir-fried in sesame oil.
 There’s also a pickle range sold by 400ml glass jars, and a sauce range that includes the fiery “goes with anything” fermented chilli sauce.

 It truly feels like SOUL Deli is something this area of Surry Hills has needed for a long time.
-Not only has it made Lee’s cooking more accessible, but it truly feels like something new and important for Sydney’s café scene.
+Not only has it made Lee’s cooking more accessible, but it’s unlocked a brighter, sunnier side of Korean cuisine that feels vital to understanding the country’s food culture.

 FOUR STARS (OUT OF FIVE)